Rainbow Trout Mitigation

 Endangered Fat Mucket Mussels

-The Neosho Hatchery provides recovery efforts for threatened or endangered native mussels through a partnership with Missouri Southern University.
+The Neosho Hatchery provides recovery efforts for threatened or endangered native mussels through a partnership with Missouri State University.

 Freshwater Drum Fish